Azwad-Abid/MakeMore-1/README.md

 ## Code

-Everything's in the Jupyter notebook.
+Everything's in the  notebook.
 It's messy but it works.